ypavie/League-random-champion-api/README.md

 This project is licensed under the [MIT License](LICENSE).

+League-random-champion-api is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc

 ## Acknowledgements

 League of Randoms is inspired by the Ultimate Bravery game mode.